programmerraja/MyBlog/content/notes/2024/LLM strucuted output and Parser.md

 Ingest, parse, and optimize any data format ➡️ from documents to multimedia ➡️ for enhanced compatibility with GenAI frameworks

+## firecrawl

+ Turn entire websites into LLM-ready markdown or structured data.
+Scrape, crawl and extract with a single API. check [here](https://github.com/mendableai/firecrawl)

 ### AgentQL
 Transforming websites into agent-friendly surfaces with an AI-native query language check [here](https://www.agentql.com/)